 The objective of the Group STI program is to link the achievement of the Group's short term operational targets with the remuneration received by the executives charged with meeting those targets.
 The total potential STI available is set at a level so as to provide sufficient incentive to the executive to achieve the operational targets and such that the cost to the Group is reasonable in the circumstances.

-Executives can earn up to a maximum of 50% of their fixed remuneration under the STI program.
-Graeme Dunn and Chris Douglass are the only KMPs who participate in the Group STI program.
+Graeme Dunn and Chris Douglass are the only KMPs who participate in the Group STI program and in the 2022 financial year STI scheme could earn up to a maximum of 50% of their fixed remuneration.
 Actual STI payments granted to each executive depend on the extent to which specific targets as set at the beginning of the financial year are met.
 The targets consist of a number of Key Performance Indicators ("KPIs") covering both financial and non-financial measures of performance.

-For the year ended 30 June 2021, the financial KPIs accounted for 70% of the executive team's STI and is achievable on outperforming specific targets for profit, excluding any Job Keeper receipts, and order book.
+For the year ended 30 June 2022, the financial KPIs accounted for 80% of the executive team's STI and were achievable on outperforming specific targets for profit and order book.

-The non-financial KPIs accounted for 30% of the executive team's STI and comprised the achievement of strategic objectives.
+The non-financial KPIs accounted for 20% of the executive team's STI and comprised the achievement of strategic objectives.
 The strategic objectives were chosen to align with the key drivers for the short term success of the business and provide a framework for delivering long term value.

 The assessment of performance against KPIs is based on the audited financial results for the Company.
 For each component of the STI against a KPI no award is made where performance falls below the minimum threshold for that KPI.
 The Nomination and Remuneration Committee recommends the STI to be paid to the individuals for approval by the Board.
-For the 2021 financial year STI 81% of the available bonus is expected to vest and 19% is expected to be forfeited.
-The cash bonus will be paid in the 2022 financial year and has been accrued for in the 2021 financial year.
-The vesting of the 2020 financial year STI was assessed during the current financial year and it was determined that 50% of the available bonus had vested and 50% was forfeited.
-The vesting determination was deferred from the normal timeframe so that the Board could satisfy themselves that there had been no material adverse impact on the group as a result of the coronavirus pandemic and that it was appropriate to award executive bonuses.
-As such no amount had been accrued at 30 June 2020.
-This amount was therefore paid and recognised as an expense in the current year.
+For the 2022 financial year STI it has been determined that 100% of the available bonus will vest.